debbie-herridge/trivia-quiz/README.md

 ## Colour scheme

 Using [W3School](https://www.w3schools.com/cssref/css_colors.asp) I choose a brown and beige colour scheme, by using the same pallete each page of the quiz looks uniform and the monotone nature of using the same colour pallete brings a warm tone to the visual of the quiz.

-Colours chosen:

-- Sienna #A0522D
-- Bisque #FFE4C4
-- BurlyWood #DEB887
-- SaddleBrown #8B4513
-- Olive #808000
+Instead of the standard red and green for displaying correct/incorrect answers I have used tones more inline with my chosen colour scheme.

 ## Font

 Using [GoogleFonts](https://fonts.google.com/specimen/Quicksand?sort=popularity&preview.text=WHAT%20IS%20YOUR%20NAME%3F&preview.text_type=custom) I chose Quicksand as it looks smooth and joyful, which fit perfectly with the colour scheme and help aid bring that warmth into the page.

+## Future features:

+With the addition of using an API to generate the questions, rather than hard coding it into a Java array, the user would be able to replay the quiz multiple times without repeat questions.
+This would be more beneficial as it would keep users on the site for longer.